doodles526/typedef/README.md

 ## How to use

 Currently, only basic use if finished.
-The Python handler is complete except for dicts - but it should be abstracted more so we don't have to hard-code all the languages - and instead describe prefix/suffix notations for various types.
+The Python handler is complete - but it should be abstracted more so we don't have to hard-code all the languages - and instead describe prefix/suffix notations for various types.

 ```